Home Compare HIK.L vs LOTB.BR

 Price setup map for HIK.L and LOTB.BR Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer HIK.LLOTB.BR Relative valuation Structural strength

-Lotus Bakeries NV is cheaper, but Hikma Pharmaceuticals PLC is still stronger.
+Lotus Bakeries NV still looks cheaper, even though Hikma Pharmaceuticals PLC remains structurally stronger.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.